-I. STATEMENT AND SUMMARY 2
+I. STATEMENT AND SUMMARY1

 II.
-BACKGROUND, FINDINGS, LAW, ANALYSIS, AND CONCLUSIONS 2
+BACKGROUND, FINDINGS, LAW, ANALYSIS, AND CONCLUSIONS2

-A. Bac ckground 2
+A. Bac kground .2

-B. Fac etual Findings 3
+B. .
+Factual Findings .3

-C. Ap plicable Law 5
+C. Applicable Law. .5

-1. Financial Responsibility Requirements and the Commission's Authority to Revo
+1. Financial Responsibility Requirements and the Commission's Authority to Revoke Permits and Authorities

-2. Notice and Service Requirements 7
+2. Notice and Service Requirements .7

-3. Burden of Proof 8
+3. Burden of Proof .8

-D. Fin idings, Analysis, and Conclusions 9
+D. Fin dings, Analysis, and Conclusions .9

-ORDER1 13
+III.
+ORDER 1 3

-Α. The e Commission Orders That: 13
+A. The Commission Orders That: 3